Skip to content

 If a node suffers a failure and is unable to communicate with the coordinator while it is in the middle of a transaction, as soon as the node is recovered it needs to know the coordinator's decision on the pending transaction.
 The replication mechanism uses Presumed Abort optimization; when the coordinator decides to abort a transaction, it sends a message to the participating nodes and doesn't wait for a response, it just deletes the record of that transaction from its database.
 In the event of a failure on the participating node, during the recovery process, if the participating node does not find a record of the pending transaction by consulting the coordinator, it is assumed that the transaction has been aborted and the node's recovery process is completed by aborting the transaction.

 From the point of view of the calling application, the HSMs participating in the Replication pool remain distinct entities, each accessed by its own IP address.
-Load balancing and session caching functionalities, for example, are not affected by the replication mechanism.
-What matters to the user or calling application is that in HSMs operating in replication, once an operation has been carried out in one of the HSMs it will be replicated immediately to all the other HSMs in the Domain, and when opening a new session in a different HSM the result of the transaction will be there, as if the user were opening this new session in the original HSM.
+The load balancing and session caching functionalities, for example, are not affected by the replication mechanism.
+What matters to the user or calling application is that in HSMs operating under replication, once an operation has been carried out in one of the HSMs it will be replicated immediately to all the other HSMs in the Domain, and when opening a new session in a different HSM the result of the transaction will be there, as if the user were opening this new session in the original HSM.
 For example, if a user creates a key in HSM A, closes the session and then opens a new session in HSM B, the key created in the first session will be available in this new session, i.e. it will exist in both HSM A and HSM B.

 All replication transactions in the HSM are given a unique identifier (a GUID, Globally Unique Identifier), and the logs in all HSMs record the same transaction with the same GUID.
 Each time a replicated transaction is successfully completed, a value called a Sync Point is generated, which takes into account both the GUID of the current transaction and that of the last transaction, taking advantage of a positive avalanche effect.
 The HSMs in the pool will be synchronized at any given time if all the nodes have the same Sync Point value.